adefelic/cetus/planning/game-design.md

 physical damage types: all do damage to hp
 - maybe have some damage types be mundane and do less numerically, while some are exotic and do more or are less blockable. make everything weak to blaze for example

+### death

+- when you run out of mp, spells start costing hp
+	- this is good and cool i think
+- if you run out of hp, attacks start hurting your mp
+- mp is ... energy?
+- should there be a mental/physical split
+- possible meters
+	- hp
+		- combat timer / complicator
+	- stress
+		- stress is like an inverse mana bar. it fills up as your "slog" timer
+	- grime / purity / readiness / supplies
+		- how dirty are you, is it a problem. slows down your move speed? also essentially a slog timer
+		- compounding negative effects?
+			- in darkest dungeon, you cant get lost so supplies are a
+	- breadcrumb items on the map
+		- things that restore health or mp or energy
+		- rocks do nothing
+		- lanterns reduce stress maybe once per exploration, or make you not gain stress?
+		-

 ## moves

 ### damage types: (all verbs)
-- physical
+- wound
-	- cut
+	- cut / lacerate
-	- crush
+	- crush / break
+	- sting / envenom (poison)
+- inhibit
-	- bind
+	- bind / trap / obstruct (legs? arms?)
-- special
-	- drown
+	- drown / cant breathe
-	- soil
+	- soil / encumber / burden
-	- blaze (heat / bright)
+	- blaze / dazzle (heat / bright)
-	- sting
 - mental
-	- pressure
+	- pressure / stress
 	- confuse / distract
-	- exhaust
+	- exhaust / tire
-	- lull
+	- lull / trick
-	- menace
+	- menace / threaten
-	- calm
+	- calm / soothe / appease
-	- yield
+	- yield / submit
-	- befriend
+	- befriend / support / protect / advice
 	- respect
 		- hell yes
 	- welcome

+	- animations
-		- __name__ CONFUSES __enemy__ . i dont actually like this, it would better to just use the move name
+		- __name__ CONFUSES __enemy__ . i dont actually like this, it would better to just use the move name? but Move Names are goofy. but useful

 	- give moves speeds? like bb bg player speed doesn't make sense because there's only one player. move speed is more interesting
 	- could also do the pokemon thing where you have a large palette of moves but only get to pick 4. probably too boring when there's only one player unit